Andy-yun-liang/Body-Performance-EDA-and-Classification-/README.md

 ## Model Preprocessing
 Now that are dataset is ready for model building, we split the dataset into train and test set.
-The purpose of this step is help us evaluate the model performance.
+The testing set will be used for model evaluation after the tuning process.
 ```
 set.seed(123)
 split = initial_split(df,prop = 0.7)